melanieseltzer/friends-quotes-api/README.md

 > *"Joey doesn't share food!"*

-A simple Node/Express quote API for the TV show *Friends* 😄
+Simple Node API to return quotes from the tv show Friends 📺 Built with Express.

 ## Host